isabella232/help-7/gitbook/superquery/superquery-editor/tab-settings.md

 * **Table**: Give your new table a name.
 * **Preference**: Use this option to control the write disposition of the destination table.
 You have three options:

-1. Write if empty — Writes the query results to the table only if the table is empty.
+1. Write if empty &mdash; Writes the query results to the table only if the table is empty.
-2. Append to table — Appends the query results to an existing table.
+2. Append to table &mdash; Appends the query results to an existing table.
-3. Overwrite table — Overwrites an existing table with the same name using the query results.
+3. Overwrite table &mdash; Overwrites an existing table with the same name using the query results.

 ### Autocomplete